jethrodaniel/sqlite_extensions-uuid/README.md

 It then exposes a method (`SqliteExtensions::UUID.extension_path`) which returns the location of that shared library, which can be passed to [sqlite3](https://github.com/sparklemotion/sqlite3-ruby)'s `load_extension` method.

-Additionally, it exposes a railtie (via `require: "sqlite_extensions/uuid/rails"`) that patches Rails' [configure_connection](https://github.com/rails/rails/blob/v8.0.0.rc1/activerecord/lib/active_record/connection_adapters/sqlite3_adapter.rb#L815) method for the SQLite adapter, so that all SQLite database connections load the extension.
+For Rails, it also exposes a [railtie](https://api.rubyonrails.org/v7.2/classes/Rails/Railtie.html) (via `require: "sqlite_extensions/uuid/rails"`) that patches Rails' [configure_connection](https://github.com/rails/rails/blob/v8.0.0.rc1/activerecord/lib/active_record/connection_adapters/sqlite3_adapter.rb#L815) method for the SQLite adapter, so that all SQLite database connections load the extension.

 ## Development